Bongani-4/FarmGuardian-Android/README.md

 ## Description

-FarmGuardian is a mobile application aiming to implement:
+FarmGuardian is a mobile application with services:

 * ***Equipment Sharing***: